Congratulations on choosing to study a STEM discipline.

 Examples of specialist roles include:

 Generalist roles require you to possess skills that, though often developed to a high level within STEM degrees, are not exclusive to STEM areas.
-Such skills include to mathematical reasoning, problem-solving, research, communication, methodical analysis and programming.
+Such skills include mathematical reasoning, problem-solving, research, communication, methodical analysis and programming.

 Examples of generalist roles include: